Simulation-Decomposition/simdec-matlab/README.md

 - **NumberOfStates** - the number of states for each input variable, i.e. [0 3 2 0].
 Default value [].
 - **BoundaryType** - defines how the numerical boundaries between the states of inputs are defined:
   - 'precentile-based' for same amount of observations in each state (default value),
-  -  'median-based' for equaly-spaced ranges of states.
+  -  'interval-based' for equaly-spaced ranges of states.
 - **StateBoundaries** - maximums (numeric boundaries) of every state, leave the rest as NaN, e.g. [NaN   3  -1    NaN;    NaN   5   0    NaN;    NaN   7   NaN  NaN].
 Default value [].
  - **OutputName** - name of the output variable.
 Default value 'Y'.
  - **InputNames** - names of the input variables in the order of their appearance in the original dataset.
 Default value {X1, X2, X3...}.